SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Related works

 \subsection{Spike Neuron}

-Spike neurons simulate the behavior of biological neurons transmitting signal sequences through synapses, transmitting temporal signals and spatial information through the membrane voltage U. The commonly used neurons in spiking neural networks consist of integrate-and-fire (IF)\cite{019} neurons and leaky integrate-and-fire (LIF) \cite{018}neurons.
+Spike neurons simulate the behavior of biological neurons transmitting signal sequences through synapses\cite{031}, transmitting temporal signals and spatial information through the membrane voltage U. This mechanism enables spike neurons to efficiently process dynamic information while maintaining low energy consumption, which is particularly significant when dealing with sparse data and time-series tasks.
+The commonly used neurons in spiking neural networks consist of integrate-and-fire (IF)\cite{019} neurons and leaky integrate-and-fire (LIF) \cite{018}\cite{034}neurons.
+These neuron models simulate the signal processing of biological neurons through different mechanisms\cite{035}.
 We used LIF neurons and described their neuronal dynamics formulation as follows:

-$U_{i}^{l}[t]$ denotes the membrane voltage of neuron i in layer l, $W_{ij}$ indicates the connection weights of layer l and layer l-1, $S_{j}^{l}[t]$ represents the spike of the jth neuron in layer l-1, and $Hea$ is the Heaviside function.
-At discrete time step T, when the membrane voltage of the neuron is greater than the spike neuron threshold, i. e. , $U_{i}^{l}[t] U_{th}$, the neuron emit a spike\cite{11}. $\tau$ denotes the decay coefficient.
+$U_{i}^{l}[t]$ denotes the membrane voltage of neuron i in layer l, which is the core variable of the neuron's state and reflects the excitation level of the neuron at time t. $W_{ij}$ indicates the connection weights of layer l and layer l-1, which determine how the spikes of neurons in the previous layer affect the membrane voltage of neurons in the current layer. $S_{j}^{l}[t]$ represents the spike of the jth neuron in layer l-1, and spikes are the fundamental units of information transmission between neurons.
+The Heaviside function, denoted as $Hea$, is used to determine whether the neuron has reached the firing threshold.
+At discrete time step T, when the membrane voltage of the neuron is greater than the spike neuron threshold, i.e., $U_{i}^{l}[t] U_{th}$, the neuron emit a spike\cite{11}.
+This process mimics the behavior of biological neurons firing action potentials when they reach a certain level of excitation. $\tau$ denotes the decay coefficient, which controls the rate of decay of the membrane voltage, reflecting the "memory" characteristic of the neuron\cite{030}.
 After issuing spike 1, the membrane voltage is usually reset to 0.